Bryanhalambeck/expense-analysis/README.md

 📌 Executive Summary

-This project analyzes expense data for a small tech firm to detect fairness issues, policy violations, and unusual spending patterns.
+This project analyzes expense data for a small firm to detect fairness issues, policy violations, and unusual spending patterns.
 It combines company-wide benchmarking with a deep dive into the Sales department’s Office Supplies spend — surfacing red flags through z-score analysis, visual storytelling, and custom business logic.
 Broader scripts in the /exploration/ folder reflect a full-company view, while the finalized focus area shows how to drive actionable insights in one targeted domain.

 ⸻